composer/composer/doc/articles/aliases.md

 packages may require `1.0.*`, so requiring that dev version will lead to conflicts, since `dev-master` does not match the `1.0.*` constraint.

+You can also put `@dev` in your version requirement if you want to get the latest version from source control.

 Enter aliases.

 ## Branch alias